 Victoria Quinn, Senior Vice President of Programs, has oversight for all of HKI programs.
 She has more than 30 years of experience in Africa, Asia, and Latin America designing and managing complex and large-scale nutrition and maternal child health country and regional programs, including those involving agriculture and nutrition.
 Dr. Quinn’s areas of expertise include nutrition policy and surveillance, infant and young child feeding, micronutrients and women’s nutrition.
 She received her Bachelors and Masters in nutrition from U.C.
 Berkeley and Cornell University, respectively, and her Doctorate from Wageningen University in the Netherlands.
 From 1982-1991, she served as the Regional Coordinator of Cornell University’s collaborative program with UNICEF in Eastern and Southern Africa supporting country initiatives in nutritional surveillance and food and nutrition policy.
 Thereafter she worked as a consultant for UNICEF, WHO, WFP, the World Bank and the Dutch government on a variety of food and nutrition security issues related to Africa.
 From 1998 to 2006, Dr. Quinn served as the senior technical manager for the LINKAGES Project’s flagship infant and young child feeding programs in Bolivia, Ethiopia, Ghana, Madagascar and the Horn of Africa.
 She also co-directed AED’s Center for Nutrition from 2001-2006.
 In 2007, Dr. Quinn was appointed Adjunct Associate Professor at the Friedman School of Nutrition Science and Policy at Tufts University in Boston.
 She is currently on the Technical Advisory Groups for Tufts’ Nutrition CRSP Program, Bread for the World, as well as serves as a member of the International Advisory Panel for GAIN’s Access to Nutrition Index study.
 Since 2007 she has chaired the Sub-working Group on ‘Integrating Breastfeeding with the Appropriate Marketing of Complementary Foods’ under the Maternal, Infant and Young Child Nutrition Working Group.
 Dr. Quinn joined Helen Keller International in 2006 and is based in its Washington D.C. office.

-Nancy Haselow, Vice President and Regional Director for Asia-Pacific, was previously HKI’s Director of Onchocerciasis Programs as well as Country Director for Cameroon.
+Nancy Haselow, Vice President for Asia-Pacific, was previously HKI’s Director of Onchocerciasis Programs as well as Country Director for Cameroon.
 She has also served with HKI as Country Director in the Philippines, Niger and Cambodia, and Director of the Vitamin A Technical Assistance Program.
-Ms. Haselow has over twenty years of public health and international development experience, fifteen of which have focused on the development, implementation and evaluation of nutrition and eye health programs in Africa and Asia.
-Ms. Haselow has provided technical assistance to other organizations and national governments to carry out surveys, undertake program assessments and evaluations, and to find innovative strategies for vitamin A supplementation, onchocerciasis control and other eye health programs including pilot testing an international ChildSight® strategy in the Philippines and the integration of vitamin A supplementation into the community-directed treatment with ivermectin in Cameroon.
+Ms. Haselow has over thirty years of public health and international development experience, twenty of which have focused on the development, implementation and evaluation of nutrition and eye health programs in Africa and Asia.
+Ms. Haselow has provided technical assistance to other organizations and national governments to carry out surveys, undertake program assessments and evaluations, and to find innovative strategies for vitamin A deficiency control, onchocerciasis control and other nutrition and eye health programs including pilot testing an international ChildSight® strategy in the Philippines and the integration of vitamin A supplementation into the community-directed treatment with ivermectin in Cameroon.
 She joined HKI in 1989, and is located in the Asia-Pacific Regional Offices in Phnom Penh, Cambodia.

 Patricia Manyari, Chief Financial Officer, oversees all fiscal and fiduciary responsibilities of the organization.
 In her role, she ensures that HKI has strong financial and accounting systems in place in order to provide transparency, accountability and efficiency in all financial transactions of the organization.
 Ms. Manyari started at HKI in January 2012.
 She brings 23 years of experience in financial management of international non-profit organizations, implementing sound accounting practices and high financial standards, both in the field and at the headquarters level; and has extensive experience in compliance with various governmental regulations.
 She comes to HKI from the Pan American Development Foundation (PADF) in Washington, D.C., where she served as Director of Finance for over six years, three of them in Bogota, Colombia.
 At PADF headquarters, Ms. Manyari managed the organization's annual budget of $55 million and monitored approximately forty projects in seven different countries in Latin America.
 Other prior experience includes serving as Deputy Chief Financial Officer at CHF International’s headquarters in Washington, D.C. for five years and as VP for Finance at PACT Inc.’s Washington headquarters for ten years, three of them in Peru.